The Trimates: Jane Goodall

 Jane Goodall began her first field study of chimpanzee culture in the Gombe Stream National Park in Tanzania.
 Goodall had always been passionate about animals and Africa, which brought her to the farm of a friend in the Kenya highlands in 1957.
 From there, she obtained work as a secretary, but acting on her friend's advice she telephoned Louis Leakey with no other thought than to make an appointment to discuss animals.
 The call was far-reaching in its impact.
 Leakey was looking for a chimpanzee researcher but he kept the idea to himself for a time.
 Instead, he insisted Goodall could work for him as a secretary.
 After obtaining the approval of his co-researcher and wife, noted British paleoanthropologist Mary Leakey, Louis sent Goodall to Olduvai Gorge, where he confessed his plans.
 The funds had to be found first.

 In 1958, Leakey sent Goodall to London to study primate behavior with Osman Hill and primate anatomy with John Napier.
-In 1959, Leakey became romantic about Goodall, but she refused him firmly.
-Neither bore any ill will.
 The funds were found in that year, and in 1960 Goodall went to Gombe with her mother Vanne Morris-Goodall.
 The presence of Vanne was necessary to satisfy the requirements of David Anstey, chief warden, who was concerned for their safety.
 He cancelled the permit briefly.
 After Goodall was sent to observe vervet monkeys, the permit was reinstated.